Juliet Haslam: International hockey

-At the 2000 Olympics, Juliet scored a goal in the gold medal decider in her final match before retiring.
+At the 2000 Olympics, Haslam scored a goal in the gold medal decider in her final match before retiring.

 Volunteering

-Juliet is actively involved in the community serving in a number of ways.
+Haslam is actively involved in the community serving in a number of ways.
 She has been on the Board of Hockey SA since early 2013.

 She is an ambassador to the Premier's Reading Challenge, Roger Rasheed foundation which helps give kids a sporting chance, and Port Adelaide Football Club.

 Recognition

 In 1996, she was named the Telstra's Player's Player Award.

-As part of the Australia Day honours in January 1997, Juliet was given the Medal of the Order of Australia (OAM) for service to sport as a Gold Medalist at the Atlanta Olympic Games.
+As part of the Australia Day honours in January 1997, Haslam was given the Medal of the Order of Australia (OAM) for service to sport as a Gold Medallist at the Atlanta Olympic Games.
 Also in 1997, she was awarded SASI Female Athlete of the Year.